Michelle Kasinec, PhD, LPC, ACS, CAADC

 Pam Schoemer, LMSW, Ed.
 S

 Pam is a seasoned Master Social Worker (LMSW), from the University of Michigan and received her Educational Specialist (Ed.S) from Wayne State University.
-Pam has a broad range of experiences ranging from substance abuse, court ordered youth, adult psychiatric hospitals, individuals with disabilities, individual and couple's counselling.
+Pam has a broad range of experiences ranging from substance abuse, court ordered youth, adult psychiatric hospitals, individuals with disabilities, individual and couple's counseling.
 Her diverse clinical background enhances her ability to work effectively with all ages.
 Pam uses an eclectic therapeutic approach to build on each individual's strengths and support the patient's desired outcomes.

 Kathleen Marie Dallas, MS, LPC